- How do I order and what does it cost?

 Many states allow registration within their YOM (Year of Manufacture) rules.
 Leather plates are what was legal for “our” cars (basically pre-’16 but individual states vary).
 Nearly all states allow display use (keeping your registered horseless carriage, classic car, vintage, etc., plate under the seat).
 A few owners simply use the plates for show purposes.
-Take a look at our Customer’s Gallery page; I’m certain all these cars (except possibly Peter Brigg’ 1904 Napier L48) are in use with our leather license plates.
+Take a look at our Customer’s Gallery page; I’m certain all these cars (except possibly Peter Brigg’s 1904 Napier L48) are in use with our leather license plates.

 We have learned that it can sometimes be difficult to work with your local DMV office when dealing with this rather obscure application.
 Some customers repeat Rear Admiral Grace Hopper’s often quoted statement: “It’s easier to ask forgiveness than it is to get permission.”Back to Index

 What type of aluminum (numbers and monograms) do you use?

 What type of sewing machine do you use?

 Interesting question (and one we’re often asked).
-Until recently, all the sewing has been performed with a very heavy-duty commercial sewing machine designed for upholstery fabrics and thick leather.
-We recently installed a pneumatic sewing machine most commonly found among saddle makers; we’re awaiting the updated industrial air compressor to be installed.
-The new machine will sew up to ¾” thick harness leather.
+All the sewing to date has been performed with a very heavy-duty commercial sewing machine designed for upholstery fabrics and thick leather.
+We’re about to install a pneumatic sewing machine most commonly found among saddle makers; we’re awaiting the updated industrial air compressor to be installed.
+The new machine will sew up to ¾” thick harness leather!Back to Index